An easy guide to rotating your computer, phone, or tablet

 7. This will open a menu of settings specific to your home screen.

-8. Depending on your phone and its version of Android, you will need to enable something like “Allow Home screen rotation” or disable something like “Portrait mode only” by tapping the toggle to the right of the option.[6]
+8. Depending on your phone and its version of Android, you will need to enable something like “Allow Home screen rotation” or “Rotate to landscape mode.”
+On some devices, you may need to disable something like “Portrait mode only” by tapping the toggle to the right of the option.[6]

 9. Your home screen should now be able to rotate!